 NOTE: This method can be used anywhere on the Windows OS including Excel, Word, and PowerPoint.
-Though, your PC must have the numeric keypad.
-Thus, this won’t work for you if your keyboard doesn’t have the numeric keypad.
+Though, your PC must have a numeric keypad.
+Thus, this won’t work for you if your keyboard doesn’t have a numeric keypad.

 Obey the following instructions to type this symbol using the alt code method:

 - Place the insertion pointer where you need the symbol.

 - Press and hold the Alt key on your keyboard.

 - Whilst holding on to the Alt key, press the symbol’s alt code (247).
 You must use the numeric keypad to type the alt code.
 If you are using a laptop without the numeric keypad, this method may not work for you.
 On some laptops, there’s a hidden numeric keypad which you can enable by pressing Fn+NmLk keystrokes on the keyboard.

 - Release the Alt key after pressing the numbers on the numeric keypad to insert the Symbol into your document.